-CMS data show substantial growth in use of the hospice benefit among Medicare beneficiaries and associated program spending since 2000.
-The share of Medicare decedents using hospice has increased from about 23 percent in 2000 to about 51 percent in 2018.
-About 1.55 million beneficiaries used hospice in 2018, compared with 0.53 million in 2000.
-The total number of providers has also increased.
-The number of hospice agencies participating in the Medicare program doubled between 2000 and 2018, for a total of about 4,639 providers in 2018.
-In addition, as of 2018, almost 70 percent of hospice agencies were for profit, compared to about 30 percent in 2000.
-Medicare payment for hospice grew from almost \$3 billion in 2000 to \$19.2 billion in 2018.
+CMS data show substantial growth in use of the hospice benefit among Medicare beneficiaries and associated program spending between 2010 and 2019.
+The share of Medicare decedents using hospice has increased from about 44 percent in 2010 to nearly 52 percent in 2019.
+About 1.61 million beneficiaries used hospice in 2019, compared with 1.15 million in 2010.
+The total number of providers has also increased 38 percent over this period.
+In 2019, 4,840 hospice providers furnished care and Medicare payments totaled \$20.9 billion.